We’re delighted that you’re joining us.

 Welcome from me, Kate Arnold, Dean of York Graduate Research School, and congratulations on becoming a postgraduate researcher.

 This is the start of a transformational journey for you, as you develop your knowledge, skills and confidence as independent researchers.
-At the University of York, you have joined a thriving and vibrant community of over 2,000 postgraduate researchers.
+You are joining a thriving and vibrant community of over 2,000 postgraduate researchers at York.
+The York Graduate Research School connects you, across disciplines and departments, to other researchers, experts, mentors and partners.

 Starting at York